 No, The employer has to hand over the passport to the worker upon finalizing the necessary procedures of issuing his residency permit or its renewal.

 What are the conditions to change jobs in Qatar?

-An expatriate can change jobs either after completing contract period (for fixed contract) or five years (for open contract).
-Otherwise he needs NOC from his employer.
+An expatriate can change jobs after completing the contract period (for a fixed contract) or five years (for an open contract).
+Otherwise, he needs NOC from his employer.